-Lots of us spend a lot of our time working inefficiently and feeling bad whenever we’re not working.
-Maybe we wake up with good intentions, get sucked into email or news websites or some easy admin tasks just to get them off our plate, and find it’s coffee time and we still haven’t got back to that chapter or article.
-Maybe when we do get down to it, we're impatient about not having made progress, expect too much of ourselves, are disappointed when we don't manage all we hoped, or work for so long we get exhausted.
+The academic life, and especially the graduate and early-career life, often encourages bad habits.
+Two common ones are spending a lot of time working inefficiently and spending a lot of time feeling bad about not working.
+Maybe we wake up with good intentions but also some nerves about the thing we’re meant to be working on, let ourselves get sucked into email or news websites or some easy admin tasks just to get them off our plate, and find it’s coffee time and we still haven’t got back to that chapter or article.
+Maybe when we do get down to it, we're impatient about not having made progress, expect too much of ourselves, are disappointed when we don't manage all we hoped, work for so long we get exhausted, or otherwise persuade ourselves that our nervousness was justified.
 Then we retreat back to easier things, promising ourselves we’ll do better tomorrow, or next week.

-What if you could make your work time reliably effective, feel satisfied with your achievements once you stop, and have more time for rest and play and everything else?
+What if you could make your working time reliably effective, feel satisfied with your achievements once you stop, and have more time for rest and play and everything else?

-Writing isn’t the only form academic work takes, of course, but it’s often one of the easiest to defer and worry about.
-Committing to regular distraction-free writing sessions with someone else – writing independently, but not alone – can be a brilliant way to get your working habits working better for you.
+Writing isn’t the only form academic work takes, of course, but it’s one of the most important, and one of the easiest to defer and worry about, so sorting it out can generate positive effects that ripple out into everything else.
+Committing to regular, structured, distraction-free writing sessions with someone else – writing independently, but not alone – can be a brilliant way to get your working habits working better for you.
 Coordinated by TORCH Research Associate Dr Emily Troscianko, the Baillie Gifford Writing Partnerships Programme allows you to register your preferences and find someone to meet and write with – at a café for a couple of hours on a Friday morning, first thing every weekday at the Bodleian, or whatever rhythm works best for you and your writing partner.

 Taking part in the writing partnerships programme may help you in all kinds of ways, including: